 "How much does YouTube pay per view?" is probably the most Googled question in the creator economy, and the most common answer, "$3 to $5 per thousand views," is technically true but almost completely useless.
 That average hides a 20x range depending on your niche, where your audience lives, how long your videos are, and whether we're talking about long-form content or Shorts.

 A personal finance creator in the US might earn $15 per thousand views.
 A music channel with a global audience?
 Maybe $0.80.
-Same platform, same view, completely different paycheck.
-This guide breaks down the actual per-view math so you know exactly what to expect for your specific situation.
+Same platform, completely different paycheck.
+Below is what those numbers actually look like for different niches, audiences, and video lengths.

 The Two Numbers You Need to Understand